 I have been lucky to enjoy many productive collaborations with some very talented comrades.
 Below is a list of my current and past collaborators, including a description of our work together and links to their own sites.

 Jen and I were in the same graduate cohort at Stony Brook University.
 Both before and during studies at SBU she studied prairie dogs, completing a massive dissertation project that encompassed thousands of hours of fieldwork.
 Towards the end of our studies at SBU we both took a seminar focused on individual-based modeling, where Jen first conceived of creating a model to simulate the prairie dog behavior.
 That model is now fieldTest, and we are currently writing up simulation results for several publications.
-These days Jen is a post-doc at the National Evolutionary Synthesis Center.
+These days Jen is a research affiliate at Duke University.
+She also is a regular guest on the D. L. Hughley show, where she uses her extensive knowledge of animal behavior to provide insights into human relationships.
 You can read more about her work here.

 Dr. Wang is at the Kunming Institute of Zoology, a division of the Chinese Academy of Sciences.
 His research focuses on the mutualism between fig trees and fig wasps, and he uses both field experiments and mathematical theory to explain how this fragile, ecologically-critical interspecies relationship is maintained.
 We met through the Ecological Society of America‘s Author Help Directory and I provided language edits on one of his earlier publications.
 Since then, we have collaborated to produce papers exploring public goods games that shed light on the mutualisms that Dr. Wang studies in the field.